 My name is Megan LaRue.
 I am 41 years old & mother to 4 children, ages 16, 14, 14, 11.

-Four years ago I was diagnosed with Systemic Scleroderma.
-A rare progressive autoimmune disease that compromises my skin and internal organs.
+Four years ago I was diagnosed with systemic scleroderma, a rare, progressive autoimmune disease that compromises my skin and internal organs.
 There is no cure, only medications to treat organs as they begin to fail.
 Mortality is anywhere from 5 to 30 years.
-There is no way to know how quickly it will progress & which organs it will effect first.
+There is no way to know how quickly it will progress & which organs it will affect first.
 Thus far my complications mostly exist around my esophagus, colon, kidneys, hands, mobility, severe fatigue, & facial discoloration.
 And then there is my teeth.
 Scleroderma causes secondary conditions.
-I also have Sjogren's.
+I also have Sjogren’s Syndrome.
 Four years ago I had a healthy, beautiful, straight, white smile.

 The last 2 years my dentist was mystified at how quickly my teeth were deteriorating.
 I no longer have any enamel on my teeth, I have cavities pretty much on each tooth.
 My teeth are basically eroding away, yet my dentist says my roots & gums are fine, so he couldn’t justify pulling them out to get dentures.
 I tried bonding, but it doesn’t last.

 A year ago my husband lost his job & his new employer does not offer dental coverage, so now everything for me is an expense.
 I’ve been going to a local dental school for my regular cleanings.
 Two months ago a cavity became infected & I had to have it pulled.
 It cost $450.00, the rest are soon to follow.